1951 college basketball point-shaving scandal: Trials and sentencing

+Bill Spivey: barred from collegiate play on March 2, 1952; indicted for perjury through statements made by Kentucky teammates Walter Hirsch and Jim Line; case resulted in a mistrial and was subsequently dismissed; permanently banned from the NBA; sued the NBA and de facto commissioner Maurice Podoloff in 1960 for $800,000 (equivalent to nearly $8.5 million in 2024) before accepting a settlement of $10,000 (equivalent to $106,140 in 2024); played professional basketball in the American Basketball League (1961–1962);

+Columbia player: Jack Molinas; While he was never caught during the initial scandal period in 1951, he would be caught during his later years when playing professional basketball for the Fort Wayne Pistons (now Detroit Pistons) of the NBA.
+After he got caught gambling during the period before the 1954 NBA All-Star Game took place in January 1954, Molinas was permanently banned from the NBA as a late suspect connected to the scandal alongside him betting on games that he played for the Pistons.
+Years later, Molinas would be involved as a centerpiece figure in the 1961 NCAA men's basketball gambling scandal that involved 50 players from 27 colleges, including future Hall of Fame players Connie Hawkins and Roger Brown.
+He would later be given a 10 to 15 year sentence at the Attica Correctional Facility by Judge Joseph Sarafite in relation to the 1961 scandal, though he was ultimately paroled after five years spent in prison for that event.
+Was later shot to death on August 3, 1975 in what could be seen as a mob-related murder.

 Aftermath

 Some investigative journalists questioned why the scandal did not reach colleges or universities in Philadelphia or any Catholic institution (outside of Manhattan College).
 In the book Barney Polan's Game, Charley Rosen suggests that some players from St. John's University were also involved in match fixing.
 Hogan countered claims of pro-Catholic bias by stating that the main players and gamblers involved were apprehended and that further punishments would be given out in order to help prevent future corruption.
 Ultimately, the scandal did little to reduce corruption or bribery in college sports and involvement with gambling, and CCNY coach Nat Holman wrote in 1954 that gambling in college basketball was as rampant as ever and that the game would once again be tainted by scandal.
 In 1961, an even broader scandal resulted in the arrests of 37 students from 22 different colleges and implicated hundreds more.

 The scandal had long-lasting effects for some of the individuals and programs involved, as well as college basketball itself.